FriendsOfCake/search/README.md

 ## Filtering your data
 Once you have completed all the setup you can now filter your data by passing query params in your index method.
-Using theexample given above, you could filter your posts using the following.
+Using the example given above, you could filter your posts using the following.

 `example.com/posts?q=cakephp`